omidnoorani/centos-lemp-cakephp/README.md

 Provisioning our server stack
 ===================

 Various projects at Label305 use the scripts from this repository to provision development and production environments.
-This ensures maximal compatibility.
+This ensures maximum compatibility.

 The scripts execute provider-specific scripts form [`vagrant/bootstrap`](vagrant/bootstrap) and [`google_compute_engine/bootstrap`](google_compute_engine/bootstrap) as well as generic scripts from [`bootstrap`](bootstrap).